 Don completed his PhD in English with an emphasis in Rhetoric and Composition in 2009.
 He is co-director of Ohio University’s Appalachian Writing Project.
 He recently retired from teaching high school English and Language Arts after 30 years in the classroom.
-Don has a Masters degree in Mental Health Counseling and BS in Journalism.
-His interests include writing and performing folk music, and he publishes a daily cartoon at www.pencilzania.com.
+Don has a Master's degree in Mental Health Counseling and a BS in Journalism.
+His interests include writing and performing folk music and he publishes a daily cartoon, Pencilzania.

-Bob West is a doctoral student in Instructional Technology in the Patton College of Education.
+Bob recently completed his doctorate in Instructional Technology in the Patton College of Education.
 A retired public school teacher, Bob has extensive experience in elementary, post secondary, and adult education with an emphasis on implementing technology into classrooms.
-Bob is planning a dissertation on Teacher Self-Efficacy that uses mixed methods.
+Bob's dissertation on Teacher Self-Efficacy used mixed methods.

 Alex is a fourth-year graduate student in Experimental Health Psychology.
 His research focuses on how psychosocial stress and rumination affect the cardiovascular, endocrine, and immune systems.
 This research brings together psychology, physiology, and biology.
 Alex has taken six graduate-level statistics courses and has taught statistics for the social and behavioral sciences.
 Additionally, he has experience with using and writing about biological and physiological measures through coursework and manuscript submissions.
 Due to the interdisciplinary nature of his work, Alex has used APA and AMA citation styles.